 Margin: 3.6s over Marcus Grönholm

 As the 2003 WRC season intensified, Citroën’s Loeb started Rally Germany as favorite given his victory the year before and the asphalt form he had shown in Monte Carlo.
-But it was the Peugeot of championship leader Burns that led the early phases before his team-mate and reigning WRC Champion Marcus Grönholm made his move when Burns spun in the rain.
+But it was the Peugeot of championship leader Burns that led the early phases before his team-mate and reigning WRC Champion Marcus Grönholm made his move when Burns suffered a spin in the rain.

 However Loeb, chasing his third WRC win, pounced towards the end of the second day and headed into Sunday 5.5s up on Grönholm who was bidding for his maiden asphalt WRC triumph.